A medical professional reviews software as a medical device (SaMD) on a tablet.

 A proactive approach to compliance saves you from costly delays and redesigns down the road.
 It involves careful planning, meticulous documentation, and a commitment to quality at every stage.
 This isn’t about stifling innovation—it’s about channeling it responsibly.
 When you build compliance into your process, you’re not just satisfying an auditor; you’re building a better, more reliable product.
 We’ll walk through four key practices that are essential for any SaMD developer: creating a solid validation plan, ensuring complete traceability, defining clear testing protocols, and managing your documentation effectively.
 Mastering these areas will not only help you meet regulatory requirements but also result in a higher-quality product that stands up to scrutiny.

-Build a Comprehensive Validation Plan
+Start with a Comprehensive Validation Plan

 Before you write a single line of code, you need a plan to prove your software works as intended.
 That’s the core of your validation plan.
 This document outlines exactly how you will confirm that your SaMD meets user needs and its specified requirements.
 To properly validate your SaMD, a comprehensive plan must be developed to test product requirements and specifications, ensuring safety and effectiveness.